A vector logo is a crucial aspect of your brand. Let’s explore what it is and why it matters.

-Bitmaps images vs Vector images.
+Bitmap images vs Vector images.

 The Vector files formats.

-- Vector images and Bitmaps images are different, but they complement each other.
-It’s good to have your logo in more than one format.
+Vector and bitmap images are distinct, but they complement each other.
+It’s advisable to have your logo in multiple formats to maximize its usability.